Skip to Content

 The ponchos worked great and we arrived at Wat Phra Mahathat reasonably dry.
 Wat Phra Mahathat is famous for a tree which grew up and around a Buddha head.
 The temple itself is over 600 years old and is a wonder to walk through.

-It’s a shame that its majestic 150 foot (46m) high prang collapsed over 100 years ago, but its base still stands in the center of the complex, adding to the ancient feeling of the site.
+It’s a shame that its majestic 150 foot (46 m) high prang collapsed over 100 years ago, but its base still stands in the center of the complex, adding to the ancient feeling of the site.

 Wat Ratburana

-Our next temple was right next door, so we didn’t bother with our bikes and simply walked over.
+Our next Ayutthaya temple was right next door, so we didn’t bother with our bikes and simply walked over.
 By the time we arrived, the rain had stopped and we took our ponchos off.
 Wat Ratburana is worth visiting for the intricate details still visible on its main prang.

 Wat Phra Si Sanphet

-Our third and final temple of the day was Wat Phra Si Sanphet.
+Our third and final Ayutthaya temple of the day was Wat Phra Si Sanphet.
 Built in the 1300’s, Wat Phra Si Sanphet was a temple for the royal family and was never home to monks.
 We found our walk around this temple to be highly enjoyable.
 The three amazing large, central Chedis are the well-deserved main attraction here, but the surrounding smaller Chedis really added to the charm of the temple.

 With so many amazing temples in such a small area, Ayutthaya reminded us of a miniature Angkor Wat.
 We visited 5 of the best temples in Ayutthaya during our three day visit.
 The temples were all small enough and full of enough stuff, that the kids never complained once about being bored.
-We could have done it in two days, but we’re glad we had the extra time to slow down and enjoy the experience.
+We could have visited Ayutthaya in two days, but we’re glad we had the extra time to slow down and enjoy the experience.

 Where to Stay in Ayutthaya